iwasahighwayman/my-white-whale/README.md

 ![TL431 Circuit - 5.54 volts on 1.85 volts](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-tl431-5-volt-trigger-IMG_0245-5.54V-on-1.85V-20221124.JPG)

+We need to convert the TL431's "closed switch to ground at high external reference voltage" signal into a control signal to close the 5 volt coil DPDT relay's normally-open (NO) terminal, applying the output of the 7805 regulator's voltage to the relay's common terminal, sending that voltage to the LED controllers, instead of the now-too-high normally-closed (NC) terminal's direct solar battery voltage.
+This is easily achieved by using a general purpose PNP bipolar junction transistor (BJT).
+I selected the common 2N2907 PNP transistor for this purpose - also mature, versatile and inexpensive.
+Simply use a 10K resistor between the TL431's cathode and the 2N2907's base lead to limit the base current.

+N.B.: There is significant conflicting diagrams and information on the exact pinout of the 2N2907 transistor in the TO-92 package.
+There are actually quite a few datasheets and diagrams depicting collector-base-emitter (CBE), though my recollection was always emitter-base-collector (EBC).
+Under very low current conditions, say powering an LED through a 1K resistor, breadboarding the 2N2907 CBE or EBC will sort-of result in working either way.
+To truly determine which lead is the emitter and which is the collector, you need to measure the voltage across leads 1 and 3 with a saturated base current (forcing the transistor to be "full-on".)
+If the voltage is more than 100 millivolts then you have the transistor leads 1 and 3 backwards.
+Using this approach, I confirmed the correct pinouts for my batch of 2N2907 transistors is EBC.

+And of course, remember to include the reverse-biased rectifier diode across the relay coil, so the inductive kick reverse current produced when the PNP transistor cuts voltage to the coil does not blow the transistor.

+Finally, it would be nice to have an onboard LED illuminate when we are at too-high-voltage situation and the power supplied is the 7805 regulator's output.
+Easily done by placing an LED and 10K resistor in parallel with the relay coil.

 Now let's construct a complete over-voltage protection circuit:

 ![Over-voltage protection circuit - full breadboard](/images/analog-FOUND-IT-blingstar-solar-christmas-lights-LED-string-retrofit-over-voltage-protection-IMG_0246-full-breadboard-20221127.JPG)